Presenter: Amanda Warren, MS, CCC-SLP

 This course is offered for 0.2 ASHA CEUs – 2 contact hours.

 – A.N., prior course participant

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

 Video presentation with downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

-"4 box analysis system was a beneficial topic.
+"The 4 box analysis system was beneficial.
 I liked the case presentation of Mr. Z." T.S.
 (Jun.
 2023)